ghostfolio/ghostfolio/README.md

 ### Upgrade Version

 1. Increase the version of the `ghostfolio/ghostfolio` Docker image in `docker/docker-compose.yml`
-1. Run the following command to start the new Docker image: `docker-compose -f docker/docker-compose.yml up -d`
+1. Run the following command to start the new Docker image: `docker-compose --env-file ./.env -f docker/docker-compose.yml up -d`
-1. Then, run the following command to keep your database schema in sync: `docker-compose -f docker/docker-compose.yml exec ghostfolio yarn database:migrate`
+1. Then, run the following command to keep your database schema in sync: `docker-compose --env-file ./.env -f docker/docker-compose.yml exec ghostfolio yarn database:migrate`

 ## Run with _Unraid_ (self-hosting)